Peak district hideaway in a cosy cottage for two

 Checking our availability couldn’t be simpler.
 Choose the month you would like to visit us and then look at the cottage you would like to book.
 Any date circled is free to book.

 You can book a Wheeldon Trees luxury break for any two nights or more apart from the Farmhouse which is three nights or more.

 Liz and Greg’s long weekend in Ollerenshaw cottage

-Our visit to Wheeldon Trees Cottages was just what the doctor ordered in 2021.
-No flights, no PCR tests and no long-distance travel.
-Instead, just a long weekend of English countryside walks, café culture and pints of real ale in the local pub.
+Our visit to Wheeldon Trees Cottages was just what the doctor ordered – a long weekend of English countryside walks, café culture and pints of real ale in the local pub.
 Is there a better place than England?

 10 Peak District cottages